Gurobi/gurobi-ai-modeling/source/prompting-custom-gpt.rst

 Advantages
 """"""""""

+Leveraging the functionalities of a Custom GPT, we have also attached a `gurobipy` Python wheel, so ChatGPT can model and optimize server-side (currently, the code execution environment of ChatGPT does not have access to the internet so it cannot download wheels from PyPI).

-Additionally, having ChatGPT build and run the model inside the platform, it is sometimes able to spot and recover from mistakes it might initially make.
+With this, ChatGPT is sometimes able to spot and recover from mistakes it might make in a first version of the code.

 .. carousel::